The man is being prosecuted for two cases of serious war crimes, also known as war crimes, in the Syrian Yarmuk south of the capital Damascus.

 The man denies the allegations, says Sargon de Basso, one of his lawyers.

-The investigation has been conducted in collaboration with Germany and several other European countries.
+The investigation has been carried out in collaboration with Germany and several other European countries.
 A large number of people have been interviewed, both in Sweden and abroad, according to the Prosecution Authority.